hexandcube/hexandcube.eu.org/content/twitter.md

 - Spread disinformation- Information confirmed to be not true by scientific consensus
 - Spread theories (theses) as facts without providing scientific proofs
 - Are a part of known dangerous organizations and hate groups
-- Religiously support NFTs (Non-Fungible Tokens), [**proof of work**](https://en.wikipedia.org/wiki/Proof_of_work) cryptocurrencies (e.g. Bitcoin, Ethereum, etc.) and cryptocurrency mining
 - Promote or endorse, products or services for profit without clearly declaring the advertisement
 - Send unsolicited DM's (Direct Messages)
 - Impersonate another individual or oraganization
-- Posts Tweets with hashtags that are not related to the content of the Tweet
+- Post Tweets with hashtags that are not related to the content of the Tweet
+- Have an NFT profile picture or .eth in display name
+- Promote scams